JoshLovesFun/all-new-england-high-points/README.md

-Listing the highest points of all municipalities in New England.
+Listing the highest point in each New England town or equivalent area.
-This list is not complete and I will be slowly adding to it.
+This list is not yet complete, and I will be gradually updating it over time.